-- 9.6.1 In accordance with clause 9.5.4 (c), the head of school must convene a formal inquiry after receiving a recommendation from an academic integrity officer, unless the head of school determines that: - a. there is insufficient evidence to proceed with the case.
+- 9.6.1 On receiving a recommendation from the academic integrity officer the head of school will review the matter and will decide on one of the following: - a. the student's actions constitute academic misconduct and a formal inquiry will be convened to consider a more serious outcome than those specified in 9.5.4b. - b. the student's actions constitute academic misconduct and that one of the outcomes specified in 9.5.4b should be applied.
+In this case, the head of school will determine which outcome to apply and the following actions will occur: - i) the head of school will meet with the student.
+The student may be assisted or represented at the meeting by a USASA Advocacy Officer, any staff member or student of the University, or a representative of the UniSA partner institution if the student is studying offshore; and - ii) the matter will be referred back to the academic integrity officer for implementation and written notification of the outcome to the student and the course coordinator. - c. there is insufficient evidence to proceed with the case.
 The head of school will notify the academic integrity officer and the student in writing.
-No further action will be taken and any record of the investigation will be removed from the central database. - b. the student's actions constitute academic misconduct that warrants an outcome less serious than failure with a zero score in the assessment component of the course.
-In this case, the following actions will occur: - the head of school will meet with the student.
-The student may be assisted or represented at the meeting by a USASA Advocacy Officer, any staff member or student of the University, or a representative of the UniSA partner institution if the student is studying offshore - ii) the student will be allowed to resubmit the assessment if re-submission is permitted in the course, or another appropriate outcome will be applied that is less serious than failure in the assessment component of the course - iii) the matter will be referred back to the academic integrity officer for implementation, and - iv) the academic integrity officer will notify the student and the course coordinator of the outcome, in writing. - 9.6.2 If a formal inquiry is required, the head of school will establish a committee consisting of: - a. the head of school as chair - b. a member of academic staff nominated by the Divisional Pro Vice Chancellor.
+No further action will be taken and any record of the investigation will be removed from the central database. - 9.6.2 If a formal inquiry is required, the head of school will establish a committee consisting of: - a. the head of school as chair - b. a member of academic staff nominated by the Divisional Pro Vice Chancellor.
 This person is usually an academic integrity officer from another school within the division

-- c. one other member of academic staff - d. a nominee of the Director: Student and Academic Services - e. a representative of Offshore Student Services if applicable, and - f. a member of USASA Board or nominee. - 9.6.3 The formal inquiry may proceed even if all members are not present, provided there is a quorum of three which must include the chair. - 9.6.4 The academic staff member and/or academic integrity officer who initiated the case may present their concerns to the inquiry, but is not permitted to serve as a member of the committee. - 9.6.5 The head of school will write to the student at least five working days before the formal inquiry is due to commence.
+- c. one other member of academic staff - d. a nominee of the Director: Student and Academic Services - e. a representative of Offshore Student Services if applicable, and - f. a member of USASA Board or nominee. - 9.6.3 The formal inquiry may proceed even if all members are not present, provided there is a quorum of three which must include the chair. - 9.6.4 The academic staff member and/or academic integrity officer who initiated the case may present their concerns to the inquiry, but are not permitted to serve as a member of the committee. - 9.6.5 The head of school will write to the student at least five working days before the formal inquiry is due to commence.
 The letter will: - a. provide information about the alleged misconduct - b. invite the student to attend the inquiry - c. include a copy of the documentation that is provided to the formal inquiry committee - d. include a copy of this policy.